ecky-l/wacl/README.md

 that style keys are in their camelcase form (backgroundColor vs background-color) as the styles are changed in the element style dictionary.

-You can see the code in opt/wasmtcl.c.
-It is compiled along with the other commands in the "wasmtcl" package and loaded into the default interpreter at startup.
+You can see the code in opt/wacl.c.
+It is compiled along with the other commands in the "wacl" package and loaded into the default interpreter at startup.